mohan-veer/UFPeerAssist/README.md

 # UFPeerAssist

 The **UFPeerAssist** is a platform exclusively designed for University of Florida students to connect, collaborate, and assist each other with tasks.
 Students can post tasks they need help with and also accept tasks posted by others, fostering a trusted and collaborative environment.
-The platform enables seamless communication, secure payment processing, and real-time updates, all tailored to the needs of the UF community.
+The platform enables seamless communication, secure payment processing, and real-time updates, all tailored to the needs of the UF community..

 ## Features